UPDATE: After publishing the list, we’re getting requests to review new tools all the time, so there will be more than 42 of them.

 A tool like Vocal References is a must-have for e-commerce websites but it also works pretty well for portfolios, “business-card” style websites and even blogs.

 This is it.
 44 tools and counting.
+And here’s another list of recommended SEO tools from Intent Marketer.

 Let’s explore nasty tricks marketers were using to “hack” their ways to search engines’ front pages.
 Here are the top ten outdated SEO practices.